ethereum/EIPs/EIPS/eip-wrapped_deposit.md

 }
 ```

 A receiving contract MAY implement any of these functions as desired.
-If a given function is not implemented deposits MUST not be accepted for that asset type.
+If a given function is not implemented deposits MUST not be sent for that asset type.

 ## Rationale
 Having a single contract that processes all token transfers allows users to submit a single approval per token to deposit to any number of contracts.
 The user does not have to trust receiving contracts with token spend approvals and receiving contracts have their complexity reduced by not having to implement token transfers themselves.

-User experience is improved because a simple dapp can be implemented with the messaging: "enable token for use in other apps".
+User experience is improved because a simple global dapp can be implemented with the messaging: "enable token for use in other apps".

 ## Reference Implementation
 https://github.com/jchancehud/wrapped-deposit